GuangyaoDou/CPA02/README.md

 This web allows you to browse through all of the NBA players' information and their NBA 2k's ratings.
 You can even save your favourite players and compare them if you wish.

+Here is the web link of this CPA: https://nba-rating-search.herokuapp.com/

-Here is the what the main page would look like:
+Here is the what the main page looks like:
 ![The Main Page](/screenshots/main_page.png)

 ## Nav Bar